- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 Types of Cholinesterase Inhibitors

 The AChE inhibitors that are FDA-approved to be used to treat mild to moderate Alzheimer’s disease are Donepezil (brand name Aricept), Galantamine (brand name Razadyne), and Rivastigmine (brand name Exelon).
 Another cholinesterase inhibitor, Tacrine (Cognex), is now used less frequently due to its unfavorable side effects and frequent dosage requirements.
-The most common side effects of these drugs include nausea, diarrhea, fatigue, and loss of appetite, but are tolerated by most patients.
+The most common side effects of these drugs include nausea, diarrhea, fatigue, and loss of appetite, but are tolerated by most individuals.

 Besides Tacrine (Cognex), Donepezil (Aricept) has been around the longest as a dementia treatment medication.
 It is FDA-approved to treat Alzheimer’s disease in all stages.
 It has an effective starting dose that does not need to be built up in the body, and has to be taken only once daily.
 Donepezil is thus considerably easier to administer.
 Its side effects may include:

 - Gastrointestinal issues

 To avoid the side effects of insomnia and nightmares, Donepezil is often prescribed to be taken after breakfast.
 For patients with swallowing issues, Donepezil is offered in the form of disintegrating tablets.

 Galantamine is FDA-approved for the treatment of Alzheimer’s disease in the mild to moderate stage.
 It is derived from the snowdrop flower, making it a good option for patients who prefer natural remedies.
 In addition, Galantamine is a good option when gastrointestinal problems have occurred due to other drugs, and when skin sensitivities preclude the option of a skin patch.